gobash-blex/pycreate/README.md

 # pycreate

-A static site generator built using Python.1
+A static site generator built using Python.